NYPL/research-catalog/README.md

 Logs for this project's `qa` and `production` branches can be found in AWS Cloudwatch under the `nypl-digital-dev` account by searching "research-catalog".
 For the old DFE logs, search "discoveryui".

+For Vercel deployments, logging will appear in the console.

 ## My Account API Endpoints